-Head Coach Richard Grenier completed his 5th year at the helm of the Thunderbolt Soccer Program.
-In his 25th year as a Head Coach in the RIIL, he has recorded over 250th RISCA victories.
-He has directed his teams to 25 playoff appearances, 9 sportsmanship awards, 6 state final appearances, 3 state championships, 15 semi-final appearances and 10 Cranston "City Cup" Championships out of 14 games played.
-He has the distinction of being the only RISCA coach to have three different teams (Cranston West - 1996, West Warwick - 2007 & Cranston East - 2014) awarded the RISOA (soccer officials) Team Sportsmanship Award, as well as three different schools winning State Championships (Cranston West - 1996, West Warwick - 2004 & Cranston East - 2017).
+Head Coach Richard Grenier will be entering his 6th year at the helm of the Thunderbolt Soccer Program.
+In 25 years as a Soccer Coach in the RIIL, he has recorded over 250 RISCA victories and a career record of 280.124.79.
+He has directed his teams to 24 playoff appearances, 9 sportsmanship awards, 6 state final appearances, 3 state championships, 15 semi-final appearances and 10 Cranston "City Cup" Championships out of 14 games played.
+He has the distinction of being the only RISCA coach in the history of Rhode Island Boys' Soccer to have three different teams (Cranston West Falcons in 1996, West Warwick Wizards in 2007 & Cranston East Thunderbolt in 2014) awarded the RISOA (soccer officials) Team Sportsmanship Award, as well as three different schools win State Championships (Cranston West in 1996, West Warwick in 2004 & Cranston East in 2017).

 Cranston East Assistant Coaches

-While the Varsity team completed a championship season on the pitch, the Thunderbolt Junior Varsity had another solid year posting a 9-1-6 overall record.
+While the Varsity team completed a championship season on the pitch, the Thunderbolt Junior Varsity had another solid year in 2017 by posting a 9-1-6 overall record.

 Mendoza scores game-winner for Junior Varsity!

-The Thunderbolts of Cranston East, who had a 31 game streak without a card spanning from 2013-2015, have received only 15 cards over the past five seasons (95 games).
+The Thunderbolts of Cranston East, who had a 31 game streak without a card spanning from 2013-2015, have received only 15 cards over the past five seasons (95 games played).

-Cranston East's leading scorer from 2015, Tiago Pacheco, has taken his skills to Leslie University.
-Pacheco, who was an unanimous First Team All-Division selection, will be entering his second year as a member of the Lynx.
+Tiago Pacheco, who was a First Team All-Division selection in 2015, will be entering his third year as a member of the Lynx of Leslie University.

 Ayo George, who led the 'Bolt to the State Championship in 2017, will be entering his first year at Swarthmore College in Pennsylvania this fall.